9p4/jellyfin-plugin-sso/providers.md

   OidScopes: ["groups"]
 ```

-## Authentik
+## authentik

-To begin with, we must set up an OIDC provider + application in Authentik.
+To begin with, we must set up an OIDC provider + application in authentik.
 Refer to the official documentation for detailed instruction.

-### Authentik's Config
+### authentik's Config

-Authentik supports RBAC, but is slightly more complicated to configure than Authelia, as we need to configure a custom scope binding to include in the OIDC response.
+authentik supports RBAC, but is slightly more complicated to configure than Authelia, as we need to configure a custom scope binding to include in the OIDC response.

 To do this, we: